 As we use disposable cameras for events like weddings and travel, it’s often not convenient to get them developed so they sit in a drawer for years.

-In this article, we’ll answer a few questions related to disposable cameras and their expiration information.
+In this article, we’ll answer a few questions related to disposable cameras, from what is a disposable camera, to their expiration information.
 So, let’s get to it!

 What Causes Disposable Cameras to Expire?